 - Wage and Hour Claims: We handle cases about unpaid overtime, minimum wage violations, misclassification of employees, and illegal deductions.

-- Family and Medical Leave Act (FMLA) Violations: These cases address interference with FMLA rights and retaliation for taking FMLA leave.
+- FMLA Violations: FMLA stands for the Family and Medical Leave Act.
+These cases deal with issues related to FMLA rights.
+They also involve penalties for taking FMLA leave.

 - Wrongful Termination: These are terminations that violate public policy, contractual agreements, or anti-discrimination laws.